 Knowledge, Abilities and Skills

-- Knowledge and awareness of state and local human service programs.
+- Knowledge of local community service networks, including VRS.

 In compliance with the Americans with Disability Act, the following represents the Physical/Environmental demands.

-- This position requires the majority of the workday spent sitting, standing and walking performed.
+- This position requires the majority of the workday spent sitting, standing and walking.

-- Weights of objects to be lifted, carried, pushed, or pulled rarely exceed 24 Ibs.
+- Weights of objects to be lifted, carried, pushed, or pulled rarely exceed 24 lbs.
 Simultaneous use of the hands, wrists, and fingers is sometimes required.